jimrybarski/biotools/README.md

 ### Pairwise alignment

 There are three pairwise alignment commands, for local, semiglobal and global alignments.
+We use the aligner from rust-bio, which ultimately uses an implementation of Smith-Waterman.

 ```
 $ biotools pairwise-local ACAGT ACGT